18 min read

 Similar to common stock, preferred stock also represents owning a share of a company.
 However, it also pays a fixed dividend, is callable at any given time and can be converted to common stock at the election of the shareholder.
 Preferred stock also sits higher than common stock in the debtor hierarchy

-What is anti dilution right?
+What is an anti-dilution right?

-an anti-dilution right protects an investor from equity dilution resulting from future issues of stock at "down rounds" - when stock is sold at a lower price than what the original investor paid.
+An anti-dilution right protects an investor from equity dilution resulting from future issues of stock at "down rounds" - when stock is sold at a lower price than what the original investor paid.
 Anti-dilution rights adjust relative ownership percentages to prevent new stock lowering an investors' stake.

-What is a super pro rata right?
+What is a super pro-rata right?